-Seek professional guidance

-A doctor, therapist, or oncology social worker can provide additional communication strategies and emotional support.
+Seek professional guidance A doctor, therapist, or oncology social worker can provide additional communication strategies and emotional support.

-SPEAKING TO YOUR PARTNER ABOUT YOUR RISK OF RECURRENCE
+SPEAKING TO YOUR PARTNER ABOUT YOUR CANCER DIAGNOSIS

-Discussing the risk of recurrence with your partner is an emotional and sensitive topic, but it can help strengthen your relationship by giving you both a chance to offer each other support.
+Discussing your cancer diagnosis with your partner is an emotional and sensitive topic, but it can help strengthen your relationship by giving you both a chance to offer each other support.